Phantom (producer): Early life and career

-Ayobami Olaleye was born in Abule Egba, a suburb area of Lagos, and raised in a polygamous family to Oba-Afolabi Olaleye, who was a businessman, and Titi Olaleye, who was a school headmistress.
+Ayobami Olaleye was born in Abule Egba, a suburb area of Lagos, and raised in a polygamous family of Oba-Afolabi Olaleye, who was a businessman, and Titi Olaleye, who was a school headmistress.
 He had his primary education at St John's Primary School and his secondary education at Vetland Grammar School, before proceeding to study Urban and Regional Planning for his tertiary education, where he graduated with a B.Sc in Urban and Regional Planning from the University of Lagos.
-In 2022, he shared his early musical experience with The Guardian, saying I grew up in Lagos, listening to African folk music, being influenced by Ebo Taylor, Manu Dibango, and Fela Kuti.
+In 2022, he shared his early musical experience with The Guardian, saying "I grew up in Lagos, listening to African folk music, being influenced by Ebo Taylor, Manu Dibango, and Fela Kuti."

 Phantom began creating music in 2007 after his friend introduced him to the music digital software Fruity Loops.
 He tells Adedayo Laketu of MoreBranches "I started making beats professionally in 2010 and since then its been fulfilling, yet challenging journey".
 He achieved recognition for his work on Burna Boy's 2018 single "Ye".
 In 2018, he co-produced the Headies award-winning Best R&B/Pop Album The Mayor of Lagos by Mayorkun.
 In 2022, he signed a global publishing deal with BMG Rights Management, through BMG UK.
 His production hits include "Diana" by Fireboy DML & Chris Brown, "Skeletun" by Tekno, "The Benz" by Spotless, "Bolanle" by IVD & Zlatan, and "Sugarcane" by Camidoh.